-This Committee is combined with the Education Inclusion and Standards Committee and is responsible for ensuring compliance with the English Hub requirements including correct use of funding and the external audit report.
+This Committee is combined with the Trust Board and is responsible for ensuring compliance with the English Hub requirements including correct use of funding and the external audit report.

-Local Ethos and Governance Committees (Hubs)
+Local Ethos and Advisory Committees (Hubs)

-The Local Ethos and Governance Committees are advisory committees and are a local voice and a link with local communities.
-They consist of representative local stakeholders, including foundation members and parent representation, who sit at local level to ensure a broad parent voice.
+The Local Ethos and Advisory Committees are a local voice and a link with local communities.
+They consist of representative local stakeholders, including foundation members and parent representation, who sit at local level to ensure a broad, local and parent voice.
 The Committees have the necessary skills to oversee, challenge and support academies and their communities, acting in the best interests of all young people.